-Point-and-shoot cameras are also typically cheaper than professional-grade models (although the best ones with more advanced features can definitely be pricey), so they’re a good option for people who want better photos but aren’t interested in pursuing photography as a serious hobby or career.
+Point-and-shoot cameras are also typically cheaper than professional-grade models (although the best ones with more advanced features can definitely be pricey), so they are a good option for people who want better photos but aren’t interested in pursuing photography as a serious hobby or career.

 Looking for more great stuff?
-Find tech deals, fall sales, and much more on our curated deals page.
+Find tech deals and much more on our curated deals page.